Cleveland State University Scholarships (2025–2026)

 Voyager Scholarship (Out-of-State Tuition Match)

-Students from Michigan, New York, and Pennsylvania can attend CSU at the in-state tuition rate.
-That’s a savings of roughly $5,700 per year compared to standard out-of-state tuition.
-Automatic with admission review; no separate application.
-Priority date: March 1.
+Students from Michigan, New York, and Pennsylvania may qualify to attend at the in-state tuition rate—a savings of roughly $5,700 per year.
+This award is automatic with admission review (no separate application).
+Priority deadline: March 1.

 FAQ